My Spouse Doesn’t Want to Work Out a Budget

 But what do you do if your spouse doesn’t want to work with you on budgeting your money?

 Below are a few links to some helpful web sites that have articles posted that could help you with this.
-Prayerfully read the following articles, posted on the Focus on the Family web site:
+Prayerfully read the following articles, posted on the Focus on the Family web site (one on the USA web site and the other on the South Africa web site for this ministry):

 GETTING A RELUCTANT SPOUSE ON BOARD WITH BUDGETING